LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/linux/troubleshoot/index.md

-﻿# Troubleshooting issues on your Grant ID instance (Linux)
+﻿# Troubleshooting issues on your GrantID instance (Linux)

 Common issues: